-Hopefully these recipes will stimulate some creative uses for smoked salmon and shellfish at home – and make for an out-of-the-ordinary lunch or dinner.
-Enjoy.
+Hopefully, these recipes will stimulate some creative uses for smoked salmon and shellfish at home.

 Maple Cured Hot Smoked Salmon Salad with Apples & Walnuts